 On plain film, it can be suspected when a collapsed or consolidated lobe is seen in a an unusual position especially in the context of a recent pneumonectomy 4.
 The affected lobe is often opacified 5.
 Rapid opacification of the lung following trauma/surgery or marked change in position of opacified lobe on short interval serial radiographs or an unusual position of a collapsed lobe can aid to the diagnosis.
 Other radiographic findings include inappropriate hilar displacement and a reticular pattern from venous congestion.

-- tapered obliteration of the proximal pulmonary artery and accompanying bronchus of the involved lobe
+- tapered obliteration of the proximal pulmonary artery and accompanying bronchus (may appear similar to mucus plugging 16)

 Treatment and prognosis